Mahindra Electric launches new cargo 3-wheeler Treo Zor | Business

 Mahindra Electric launches new cargo 3-wheeler Treo Zor

-Mahindra Electric on Thursday announced the launch of its new electric 3-wheeler cargo model Treo Zor at starting price of Rs 2.73 lakh (ex-showroom Delhi).
-Built on the Treo platform, the new offering comes in three variants – pick up, delivery van and flat bed - and will be available at Mahindra small commercial vehicle dealerships in select cities across the country from December.
+Mahindra Electric on Thursday launched its new electric three-wheeler in cargo model Treo Zor, with price starting at Rs 2.73 lakh (ex-showroom Delhi).
+The company said it is also looking to tap the booming e-commerce market for its products.
+Built on the Treo platform, the new offering comes in three variants – pick up, delivery van and flatbed - and will be available at Mahindra small commercial vehicle dealerships in select cities across the country from December.

+Mahindra had launched Treo range of vehicles in 2018.
+Mahindra Electric is in discussions with e-commerce giants such as Amazon, Flipkart and other retailers, including Reliance Retail, for bulk orders of its new e-three wheelers, and some announcement may be made soon, its MD and CEO Mahesh Babu said at the launch.

 - READ MORE ON: